50% OFF Selected Carpets | SAVE this Autumn - Order Now For Christmas | Shop Here or Find your nearest store

 Your Baskets

-Read on, or watch our quick video to get the lowdown on how to warm up your home in winter:
+Watch our quick video to get the lowdown on how to warm up your home in winter:

 It seems obvious, but a lot of heat can be lost via windows – even when they’re closed.
 Check yours simply by feeling for cold air, or by using a candle.
 Hold the flame up against the window seals, and if it flickers, that’s the sign of air – and your hard-earned money – escaping!

-The solution, happily, is a simple one.
-Buy some draught-proof adhesive strips and place them along the edge of the windows to seal up any gaps and help warm up the cold room.
 If you have trickle vents, ensure they’re closed, too.
 Then go around the rest of the house examining door frames, cat flaps, and letterboxes, as they’re also often other culprits when it comes to letting in cold air.

 You may live in an older house with an original fireplace and chimney, and even if you don’t use it, it can still be a potential source of heat loss.
 To prevent draughts, you can buy specially designed balloons which you inflate in the chimney breast, to block out the cold.
 However, you must remove them if you want to light a real fire.
-If you don’t plan on ever using your chimney again, then consider blocking it up permanently.
-Make sure you get it professionally cleaned first, and cap off the top to prevent anything from falling inside and becoming trapped.

 If you have a gas or electric fire, you may find there are drafts around the vents.
 These can be blocked when the fires are not in use but must be left open for safety and ventilation when you use the fire.

-If you feel draughts are coming in from up above, then ask a professional to check whether you have loose tiles or slates.
+If you feel draughts are coming in from up above, ask a professional to check whether you have loose tiles or slates.
 If possible, go into your attic or loft and check for gaps.
 Remember, a lagged loft space will be naturally cold, as your home’s heat should be trapped below the lagging.

 You’ll also be able to tell if your roof is properly insulated when it snows.
-If you still see snow on your roof after a day of having the heating on, it means the warmth is still in the house.
+If you still see snow on your roof after a day of having the heating on, this means the warmth is still in the house.
 If the snow has melted, it’s a sign your roof is warm, and, as hot air rises, it’s likely your house is not properly insulated and you’re wasting energy.

-Those retro snake-like cushions are making a comeback, as they are an effective way to stop cold air creeping under your doors.
-They’re a great way to keep the heat in your home cheaply.
-You can buy them in any high street interior shop for under £10 or if you’re feeling in a Blue Peter do-it-yourself mood, create your own.
+Those retro snake-like cushions are making a comeback, as they’re an effective way to stop cold air creeping under your doors.
+They’re a great way to retain heat and warm up a cold room quickly and affordably.

-Once you’ve chosen the carpet of your dreams, you can look forward to spending less on your energy bills each month, as well as the anticipation of a well-decorated home.
 Just imagine coming in from the cold and damp and having the extra comfort and softness of sinking your toes into a deep and luxurious carpet.
-As Tapi are the experts in reassuringly simple flooring, you can be sure you’ll find something to suit your taste and budget with us.
+As experts in reassuringly simple flooring, you can be sure you’ll find something to suit your taste and budget with Tapi.

-We sell a wide selection of carpet underlay in a variety of densities and thicknesses, so you can combine it with the carpet or vinyl above to keep your rooms snug and cosy.
+We sell a wide selection of carpet underlay in a variety of densities and thicknesses, so you can combine it with the carpet or vinyl to help keep your rooms snug and cosy.
 Our Tapi floorologists will be delighted to help you choose the right underlay to suit your home.

-Ground-floor insulation in older homes can reduce floor heat loss by up to 92 percent, according to an experiment conducted by the University of Sheffield and University College, London.
+Ground-floor insulation in older homes can reduce floor heat loss by up to 92%, according to research by the University of Sheffield and University College London.
+Up to 10 million houses that were built before World War II could benefit from this simple improvement.

-When the weather turns cold, change your duvet for one with a higher tog rating or one that’s made of hollow fibre.
-That’ll mean it retains the heat better during the winter.
-Invest in some brushed cotton sheets, which are warm to the touch.
 If you want to, buy an electric blanket to take the chill off getting into a cold bed.
 Then you could add extra blankets, throws, and cuddly cushions on top to create a cocooning atmosphere.

 Martin suggests layering up with thermal socks, vests, and even leggings, then adding thin, cotton clothing or wool knits so that the warm air your body generates isn’t lost.
 You could also wear a woolly hat, an oversized hoodie, or blankets with sleeves if you want to snuggle up on the sofa without turning up your thermostat.

 You don’t need to heat guest bedrooms, spare rooms, or anywhere that doesn’t get a lot of use until they’re occupied.
-So turn off the radiator, then shut the curtains and doors when the room is empty.
+So, turn off the radiator, then shut the curtains and doors when the room is empty.
 Ensure your home’s thermostat isn’t in the guest room as it will click on even if the rest of the house is warm enough.

 Published: 06-11-2024